streifics/Media-Assistant/README.md

             - `artistName` - takes the name of the song's artist, like `Kevin MacLeod`
             - `albumName` - takes the name of your song's album, like `Epic Elevator Tunes!`
             - `albumArt` - takes a `URL` to an image file (Images that are square work best)
-            - `timeOffset` - Offsets display time (This is an advanced parameter, more info below)
+            - `timeOffset` - offsets display time (This is an advanced parameter, more info below)
-            - `duration` - Sets the display duration (This is an advanced parameter, more info below)
+            - `duration` - sets the display duration (This is an advanced parameter, more info below)
             - `isLive` - if set to `true` a red live bar will be shown instead of song progress
                 - This can be overridden by certain things, see advanced parameters below
         - Video